 2. Find out the best time to travel to Dublin

-When it comes to Ireland in general, but especially Dublin city, tourism is highly seasonal.
+When it comes to Ireland in general, but most especially Dublin city, tourism is highly seasonal.
 Find out about the low seasons, the high seasons and choose according to your travel objectives.

 - High season: Summerin Dublin, especially the months of July and August, are the peak months for tourists in the city.
 In these months visiting Ireland can be a bit more expensive and accommodation options fill up very quickly.
 Book as far in advance as possible.